The Church of Jesus Christ of Latter-day Saints in Fiji

 The Church of Jesus Christ of Latter-day Saints in Fiji refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Fiji.
-The first branch (small congregation) was formed in 1955.
-As of December 31, 2021, there were 22,827 members in 52 congregations in Fiji, making it the second largest body of LDS Church members in Melanesia behind Papua New Guinea.
+The first branch (small congregation) was formed in 1955 and membership has grown to the point there are now 52 congregations in Fiji.
+As of December 31, 2023, the Church reported there were 23,898 members in Fiji. making it the second largest body of LDS Church members in Melanesia behind Papua New Guinea.

 History

 LDS Church leaders, apostle David O. McKay and Hugh J. Cannon, visited the Fiji Islands in 1921 and did not feel impressed at that time to introduce the church to these islands.
 The first known member to live in Fiji was Mary Ashley, who moved to Suva from Tonga in 1924.
 The first regular missionary visits to Fiji began in 1953, with the first permanently assigned missionaries arriving the next year.
 On 23 January 1954, Ashley's eleven-year-old daughter, Margaret, was baptized at Laucala Beach Estate.
 This was the church's first baptism performed and recorded in Fiji.
 The church's first recorded meeting was held on 25 July 1954, in the Matanisiga Hall in Toorak, Suva.

-Fijian men were initially restricted from getting the priesthood but this changed in 1955, when the church determined that Fijians were Melanesian in origin and eligible for ordination.
-After visiting the island in 1955, McKay, who was then serving as church president, opened the first branch in Fiji and called on missionaries to increase outreach to Fijians and Indians.
+Fijian men were initially restricted from being ordained in the priesthood but this practice changed in 1955, when the church reasoned that Fijians were Melanesian in origin and therefore eligible for ordination.
+After visiting the island in 1955, McKay, who was then serving as church president, opened the first branch in Fiji and called on missionaries to increase outreach to local Fijians and Indians.

 Membership growth began in earnest as the church focused resources and efforts on the Fiji islanders.
 Gideon Dolo was the first Fijian to serve a mission, leaving in February 1959.
-In 1975, the church-owned Fiji Technical College was opened.
+In 1969 LDS Primary School began meeting in the Suva Chapel and later moved to its permanent location in Samabula area.
+Fiji Primary In 1975, the church-owned Fiji Technical College, now called the Church College of Fiji was opened.
 The first stake in Fiji, the Suva Fiji Stake was organized 12 June 1983, with Inosi Naga as president.
 A stake was later created in Viti Levu, with districts created in Vanua Levu and Taveuni due to congregation and membership expansion.
 The number of congregations increased rapidly in the 1990s, from 19 to 41.
 The Suva Fiji Temple was dedicated on 18 June 2000.
-Congregation and membership growth continues to trend upwards in the 2000s and 2010s.
+Congregation and membership growth continues to progress, with membership doubling over the past 25 years.

-As of 2019, the LDS Church operated two Fijian-speaking congregations outside of Fiji – both of which were located in California: the Sacramento 4th Ward and the San Francisco 2nd Branch.
-In 2020, the LDS Church temporarily canceled services and other public gatherings in response to the spread of the coronavirus pandemic which resumed online and/or in person, depending on the congregation.
+Fijian church membership has also shown development outside of Fiji.
+As of 2024, the LDS Church operates three Fijian-speaking congregations outside of Fiji – one in Orem, Utah and two located in California: the Sacramento 4th Ward and the San Francisco 2nd Branch.